UNdot33K/ScriptKiddie_AV/README.md

 "certutil -hashfile <file> MD5"

 so you can do the hashes in your own way, or use the "md5deep" or any other utility.
-Consider though,if the utility you're going to use, meets your expectations, some utilities might create hashes based on the size of the file, without providing any other data to make a more reliable integrity checks, although since the MS-DOS era it is known that viruses might be able to also modify file attributes file creation timestamp, as well as the file size, so it can appear normal.
+Consider though, if the utility you're going to use, meets your expectations, some utilities might create hashes based on the size of the file, without providing any other data to make a more reliable integrity checks, although since the MS-DOS era it is known that viruses might be able to also modify file attributes file creation timestamp, as well as the file size, so it can appear normal.